-Action(s): Action 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.11, 1.12
+Action(s): Action 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.10, 1.11, 1.12

-Metric(s): Access to Standards-Aligned Instructional Materials, percentage of misassigned teachers and vacancies, percentage of appropriately credentialed teachers
+Metric(s): Access to Standards-Aligned Instructional Materials, percentage of appropriately credentialed teachers

 Analysis Statement: The basic services provided in these actions were effective in supporting the goals outlined in Goal 1.
 Local indicators and assessment of the metrics in Goal 1 indicate that 91.7% of teachers are appropriately credentialed and assigned and all students have access to standards aligned materials.